I have to quickly announce a death.

 - Sympathy, empathy.
 You’d have to have sympathy and feel empathy to act on behalf of others.

 - Responsibility, over-responsible.
 Look at all the responsibility he took on!
-The leader of the Civil Rights Movement, a leader of the anti-war movement and finally an organizer of The Poor People’s March.
+The leader of the Civil Rights Movement, a leader of the anti-war movement and finally an organizer of The Poor People’s Campaign.

 - Ambitious.
 Look at his agenda!
 Was this an ambitious agenda or what?
 Free the black people, stop an unjust war, lift the poor out of poverty… Definitely ambitious.
 And, maybe most importantly…